CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 1. Start Visual Studio Code.
 2. Select the Power Platform tab and make sure your Dev Auth profile is selected.
     ```
-       NOTE: The Power Platform tab is only available if you installed the Power Platform extension as explained in lab 1.
+       NOTE: The Power Platform tab is already installed in lab 1.
     ```
     ![](images/L02/image1.png)